newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava.md

     ##  $ Date           : chr  "11/20/2016" "11/19/2016" "11/18/2016" "11/17/2016" ...
     ##  $ StartTime      : chr  "7:00" "16:48" "17:22" "6:01" ...

 Okay, good, I've got 2 new character fields at the end there.
 Now onto the Garmin data cleaning.
-The date field, **Start** in Garmin is a bit different than in Strava, so some work needs to be done to get it into the same format, by first creating new fields from **Start**.
+The date field in Garmin, **Start**, is a bit different than in Strava, so some work needs to be done to get it into the same format, first by deriving new fields from it.

 ``` r
 library(tidyr)